-A change in pension rules heralded in the chancellor's Budget speech means a retiree can now draw their entire pension in one go, if they wish.
+A change in pension rules from April 2015 means a retiree can now draw their entire pension in one go, if they wish.
 For some, the freedom will mean retirement planning that can better suit their needs.
 But what does it mean for the centuries-old annuity, and the security of an income for life which it provides?

 A retirement annuity is an income that is bought once with a pension pot and lasts for the rest of the holder's life.